Santa Barbara County Fire Department: Water Tenders

 Santa Barbara County uses two different types of water tenders, two tactical and two supply units.
 The tactical units feature 4x4 capabilities and carry 1,500 gallons of water.
 They are specifically designed to carry water inside of a vegetation fire incident.
 These tenders are located at Station 22 in Orcutt and Station 32 in Santa Ynez.
 The supply units can carry 3,200 gallons of water to easily accessible areas.
 These are located at Station 18 in Gaviota and Station 41 in Cuyama.

 Rescue Ambulance

 The SBCFD has four Rescue Ambulances (RA) deployed around the county.
 Santa Barbara County was at the forefront of the firefighter/paramedic introduction to the industry.
 Although the primary Advanced Life Support (ALS) provider for the county is the private ambulance company American Medical Response (AMR), there are areas in which the county provides both dedicated ALS coverage and patient transport to hospital facility.
 The vehicles are based on the Ford modular-style ambulance outfitted with advanced life support capabilities.
+Cardiac Monitors and Defibrillators,Cardiac Drugs,Intubation and Airway Supplies and other equipment are carried on the Rescue Ambulances.
 There are a total of five RAs throughout the county, two are located at Station 17 servicing UC Santa Barbara, two are at Station 41 in New Cuyama and one is at Station 51 in Vandenberg Village.
 In addition to medical emergencies, the RA will also respond with an initial assignment to any structure fire or multi-engine calls.